 - Open communication with the tenant(s) will help things run smoothly

-- 24-hours notice is required for showings
+- 24-hour notice is required for showings

 - Tenants cannot be forced to move out

-The process of selling a tenanted property is simple, but finding a new owner who is ready to take over a tenanted property might not be as simple depending on the location.
+The process of selling a tenanted property is simple, but finding a new owner who is ready to take over a tenanted property might not be as simple, depending on the location.
 If that’s the case, you may want to finish out the lease and then work on selling the property without a tenant.
 Ultimately, the right choice depends on your long-term plans.